cybeats/sbomgen/tutorials/containers/creating-kubernetes-sbom/creating-kubernetes-sbom.md

-# Creating SBOMs from Kubernates using BOM CLI
+# Creating SBOMs from Kubernetes using BOM CLI

 ## Introduction

-This tutorial illustrates how to create an SBOM from a kubernates project using the ```bom``` CLI.
+This tutorial illustrates how to create an SBOM from a kubernetes project using the ```bom``` CLI.

 ## Requirements

-* Kubernates.
+* Kubernetes.
 * Bom CLI.
 * Go language or cURL.